 Nearly everything we do at home requires electricity, from cooking to communicating to keeping ourselves entertained.
 It’s easy to forget how much we depend on electricity—until there’s an outage.
-Power outages can be difficult to weather any time of year, but frigid temperatures without a working heater can be hard on both you and your home.
+A power outage can be difficult to weather any time of year, but frigid temperatures without a working heater can be hard on both you and your home.
 So, when a winter storm gets on your radar, there’s no time to lose.
 Start preparing for inclement weather today, and you’ll be in the best shape for whenever winter snowfall suddenly takes a turn for the worst.

 1) If you have a wood burning fireplace, keep firewood and fire-starting materials on hand and in a dry area.
 This is a wonderful source of heat (it worked for hundreds of years before we all had electricity to our homes, of course) but also an underrated source of warm food and drink.
 With some camping cookware, or old-fashioned cast iron, you can enjoy a cup of hot coffee and a nice warm meal even if your kitchen is all-electric.